google/jax/docs/Custom_Operation_for_GPUs.md

 ## Let's put it together

-The complete definition of the primitives using custom_partitioning can be found in `Custom_Operation_for_GPUs.py`
+The complete definition of the primitives using custom_partitioning can be found in `Custom_Operation_for_GPUs.py`.
+All the cpp code used in this example is included below.

 ## Appendix